 In many states, landlords need to terminate the tenancy and contact the tenant to confirm they have abandoned the property before entering it.
 In some states, this confirmation can include the tenant has stopped paying rent and giving written notice of their intent to leave, or the tenant has returned the keys to the landlord and left in a moving truck.

 There are many reasons for a landlord to enter a property, but always check applicable landlord-tenant laws and the lease agreement to make sure you’re maintaining the property while respecting your tenant’s privacy.

 4. Acquire a Property Insurance

 Do a comparison shopping among several insurance companies.
-Also, you can find the broker who can get the quotes from several insurance companies.
+Also, you can find a broker who can get quotes from several insurance companies.
 When you locate any insurance company, discuss with them what type of coverage you need for your particular property— it will likely be different than the coverage required if you lived on the property.

 If you buy the property in the flood and/or hurricane zone or the zone where the sinkholes are possible, make sure your insurance policy will include those clauses.